raste/WiAdvice/INSTALL.md

 To run the site you will have to prepare couple of things:

-1. Database (db)
+1. Databases
-  Microsoft SQL Server 2008 or higher to host the db is needed.
+  Microsoft SQL Server 2008 or higher is needed to host the databases.
   You will need to create 3 databases, one for users, one for english version and one for the bulgarian version.
 You can do that by running the scripts or restoring via the backup files in [/DB folder](https://github.com/raste/WiAdvice/tree/master/DB).

    *NOTE: There are stored procedures (in the languages databases), which use the user database.
 If you name it other than 'wiadvice_userDB' make sure to update the procedures (search in the script files for 'wiadvice_userDB')*